influxdata/docs-v2/content/v2.0/query-data/common-queries/percentile-quantile.md

 ---

-Use the [`quantile()` function](/v2.0/reference/flux/stdlib/built-in/transformations/aggregates/quantile/) to return all values within the `q` quantile or percentile of input data.
+Use the [`quantile()` function](/v2.0/reference/flux/stdlib/built-in/transformations/aggregates/quantile/) to return a value representing the `q` quantile or percentile of input data.

 ## Percentile versus quantile
 Percentiles and quantiles are very similar, differing only in the number used to calculate return values.